CiscoDevNet/intersight-tfb-iks/README.md

 ### De-provisioning

 You can decommision all resources provisioned by queing a destroy plan in each workspace.
-Please use the workspace iksdelete to delete the cluster.
+Please use the workspace sb_iksdelete to delete the cluster.
 You can delete the policies after the cluster has been deleted.